How to be mindful and proactive at the same time

 Being mindful as you look ahead is the best way to balance the present and the future.
 You’re proactive instead of reactive, and it can pay off in many ways.

-Better Relationships
+Better relationships

-Being mindful helps you pick up on other people’s queues, so you can notice what someone is doing and adjust your vocabulary to meet them where they are, says McNealy.
+Being mindful helps you pick up on other people’s cues, so you can notice what someone is doing and adjust your vocabulary to meet them where they are, says McNealy.

 “Listen in the moment, and focus your entire attention,” she says.
 “Most of us are scattered.
 If you just focus on the other person and become immersed in the conversation, magical things can happen.
 You can tap into your intuition or think of something brilliant when you give it all you have.”